ExtCore/ExtCore-Docs/getting_started/walkthrough_simple.rst

 We have two options to make our extension available in main web application:

 * add direct dependency on ExtCoreExtension in project.json file of ExtCoreWebApplication;
-* put compiled ExtCoreExtension.dll file to extensions folder of the ExtCoreWebApplication that is configured in config.json.
+* put compiled ExtCoreExtension.dll file to extensions folder of the ExtCoreWebApplication that is configured in config.json file.

 While the first option is too obvious let’s try the second one.
 Copy the ExtCoreExtension.dll file to the extensions folder of the ExtCoreWebApplication and modify ``Configure`` method of ``Startup`` class